11 Feb Supreme Court at Odds After Slew of Executions During COVID-19 Pandemic

 The swiftness of federal executions throughout 2020 and into 2021 alarmed more than just advocates who oppose the death penalty.
 And the pandemic wasn’t the only issue at stake.
 Some argued that the Department of Justice was preventing courts from reviewing appeals properly.
 The administration announced a new method for lethal injection at the same time that it announced a series of scheduled executions.

-Cassandra Stubbs, director of the capital punishment project at the ACLU, took issue with what she viewed as a violation of inmate rights.
+Cassandra Stubbs, director of the capital punishment project at the ACLU, took issue with what she viewed as a violation of prisoner rights.
 Speaking about the new rules and execution schedule, she explained, “This bought [the federal government] expedited review.
 By adopting rules at the same time [as] setting execution dates, they’re depriving courts of a chance to consider claims on a reasonable timeline.”

 In the cases of Johnson and Higgs, Judge Tanya Chutkan granted stays until the men healed.
 She deferred to medical experts, who argued that COVID-19 had damaged the men’s lungs.
 According to their recommendation, this damage would cause suffering during lethal injection.
 The United States Court of Appeals overturned the stay just one day later.